TritonDataCenter/rfd/rfd/0047/README.md

       flavours (`headnode[-joyent][-debug]`) \* 6 GiB per build, that is
       8 TiB of space.
 At one month retention we are down to 744 GiB of space.
     - for other builds: a year
+- "master" builds are special: Always retain at least one (the latest) master build, even if it older than the configured cut off.
 - Ensure that the `$branch-latest` "link" files are removed if the last such dir was removed.